Reel Wild

 History & Mission

-WCS combines the power of its zoos and an aquarium in New York City and a Global Conservation Program in more than 50 countries to achieve its mission to save wildlife and wild places.
-WCS runs the world's largest conservation field program, protecting more than 50 percent of Earth's known biodiversity; in partnership with governments, Indigenous People, Local Communities, and the private sector.
-Its four zoos and aquarium (the Bronx Zoo, Central Park Zoo, Queens Zoo, Prospect Park Zoo, and the New York Aquarium) welcome more than 3.5 million visitors each year, inspiring generations to care for nature.
-We were proud to serve as a founding partner of the New York WILD Film Festival, connecting people to nature through impactful storytelling.
-Now, we’re excited to introduce REEL WILD™ NEW YORK, a festival showcasing films that share our commitment to conservation.
+Wildlife Conservation Society (WCS) combines the power of its zoos and an aquarium in New York City and a Global Conservation Program in more than 50 countries to achieve its mission to save wildlife and wild places.
+WCS runs the world’s largest conservation field program, protecting more than 50 percent of Earth’s known biodiversity, in partnership with governments, Indigenous Peoples, local communities, and the private sector.
+Its four zoos and one aquarium (Bronx Zoo, Central Park Zoo, Queens Zoo, Prospect Park Zoo, and the New York Aquarium) welcome more than 3.5 million visitors each year, inspiring across generations to care for nature.
+WCS was proud to serve as a founding partner of the New York WILD Film Festival, connecting people to nature through impactful nonfiction storytelling.
+Now, WCS is excited to launch the first juried edition of the REEL WILD™ New York Film Festival, a festival showcasing films that shares Wildlife Conservation Society’s commitment to conservation.

 We stand for wildlife